lukesudom/balboni/README.md

 ## Description

-I've been watching you for a while now.

 Balboni is a modular scanner for git repositories currently working with repositories hosted on Huggignface.

 It's basic architecture is a API gateway that receives post requests from a Huggingface Webhook once received we parse the request to extract the repo url.